-- (1) The Committee shall be responsible for defining, promoting and co-ordinating the policy of the Government for the control of drug abuse and trafficking. - (2) For the purposes of subsection (1), the Committee shall- - (a) develop and implement a national plan of action for drug control; - (b) implement the international conventions on narcotic drugs and psychotropic substances; - (c) update and adapt drug control laws and regulations; - (d) promote the prevention of drug abuse and provide public information for youngsters, families, professors, educators and the general public, that supports initiatives in the field of information and prevention; - (e) establish a viable data collection and analysis system on drug abuse and drug trafficking at the national level; - (f) develop treatment and rehabilitation programmes for drug addicts; - (g) undertake research on drug addiction; - (h) train personnel in-charge of measures on drug abuse and drug trafficking, money laundering and precursors; - (i) promote and ensure international co-operation; and - (j) ensure the co-ordination and support of the activities of the non-governmental organisations and associations participating in drug abuse control. - (3) The Committee shall ensure that the requirements of international conventions are effectively fulfilled by Government at the national level and in its relations with other states and international bodies in charge of drug control, and in the implementation of the drug control machinery, at the national and international levels. - (4) The committee shall annually, publish a report describing the situation and developments on the supply and demand of narcotic drugs and psychotropic substances in Uganda and proposals on the promotion of anti-narcotic drug activities.
+- (1) The Committee shall be responsible for defining, promoting and co-ordinating the policy of the Government for the control of narcotic drugs and psychotropic substances abuse and trafficking. - (2) Under subsection (1), the Committee shall perform the following functions- - (a) developing and implementing a national plan for the control of narcotic drugs and psychotropic substances; - (b) implementing the provisions of international conventions on narcotic drugs and psychotropic substances; - (c) promoting the prevention of narcotic drugs or psychotropic substances abuse and public information for youngsters, families, professionals, educators and the general public, by supporting initiatives in the field of information and prevention; - (d) establishing a viable data collection and analysis system at the national level on narcotic drug and psychotropic substance abuse and trafficking; - (e) developing treatment and rehabilitation programmes for persons with substance use disorder; - (f) undertaking research on substance use disorder; - (g) training personnel in charge of measures on narcotic drugs and psychotropic substances abuse and trafficking, money laundering and precursors;

+(h) promoting and ensuring international co-operation; and

+- (i) ensuring co-ordination and support of activities of nongovernmental organisations and associations participating in narcotic drugs and psychotropic substances abuse control. - (3) The Committee shall ensure that the requirements of international conventions are effectively fulfilled by Government at the national level and in its relations with other states and international bodies in charge of narcotic drugs and psychotropic substances control, and in the implementation of the narcotic drugs and psychotropic substances control machinery at the national and international levels.